Seven Great Options for Extras Cover When You’re Pregnant

 3. Psychology and mental health

 When you’re pregnant, your body needs a lot of extra care, but don’t neglect your mind!
-You might have heard of the ‘baby blues’ or postpartum depression, but did you know that depression and anxiety during pregnancy is pretty common, too?
-In fact, a recent study of pregnant Queenslanders found that, in 2022, 18.4% of respondents experienced anxiety, while 16.3% experienced depression.2NewsGP – Spike in perinatal anxiety and depression
+You might have heard of postpartum depression, but did you know that depression and anxiety during pregnancy is pretty common, too?
+In fact, a recent study of pregnant Queenslanders found that, in 2022, 18.4% of respondents experienced anxiety, while 16.3% experienced depression.1NewsGP – Spike in perinatal anxiety and depression

 While a previous history of depression and anxiety can be good indicators, even people with no prior history can experience mental health challenges during pregnancy and after childbirth, so it’s a good thing to consider looking for in your Health Cover.
 Many health funds offer extras policies that include mental health cover, which could help ease the expense of visiting a psychologist or counsellor and help you through a very exciting but often daunting time.

-When it comes to psychology and mental health services on your private health cover, all ten Medicare sessions need to be exhausted before you can use your extras to claim.
+When it comes to psychology and mental health services on your private health cover, all ten Medicare sessions (mental health treatment plan) need to be exhausted before you can use your extras to claim.

 4. Gym membership